-A patent or other intellectual property rights is essentially a right to bring a law suit.
-With a few limited exceptions it is not a crime to infringe an intellectual property right.
-Patentees and other intellectual property rights holders have to enforce their rights have to enforce their rights themselves which generally means bringing proceedings in the civil courts.
+A patent or other intellectual property rights is essentially a right to bring a lawsuit.
+With a few limited exceptions, it is not a crime to infringe an intellectual property right.
+Patentees and other intellectual property rights holders have to enforce their rights themselves which generally means bringing proceedings in the civil courts.

 1. Court Fees are about to Sky Rocket

 Unfortunately, the costs of issuing proceedings in the civil courts of England and Wales are about to soar through the roof.
 Art 2 of The Civil Proceedings and Family Proceedings Fees (Amendment) Order 2015 which is currently before Parliament requires those claiming more than £10,000 in damages or other monetary relief to pay 5% of the value of the claim up to a cap of £10,000.
 At present, the most that anyone has to pay for issuing a claim is £1,920.
 That will increase to £10,000 after the Order is made - a whopping £8,080 or 421%.
 It is even worse for those with modest claims.
 Those seeking damages of £190,000 will have to pay £9,500 an increase of £8,185 or 622%.

 The peers including the law lords have protested at these new fees as have the senior judges and lawyers (see Senior judges attack government's planned court cost rise 4 March 2014 BBC and Wednesday in Westminster 4 March 2015) but governments tend to get their way and the draft order will go through.
 So what should inventors and other small businesses do now?